Kingloco1990/alx-higher_level_programming/README.md

-README file for the 0x0E.
-SQL - More queries project
+README file for the alx-higher_level_programming repo